tygrdotdev/katarogu/README.md

 > [!WARNING]
 > Katarogu is currently in alpha stages of development, breaking changes, bugs and missing features are to be expected.

-> You can keep track of the progress over at our [Trello board](https://trello.com/b/lV6bhodT/katarogu).
+> [!NOTE]
+> This is a complete rewrite from the original version of Katarogu which depended on PocketBase.
+You can find the original's source under the [old](https://github.com/tygrdotdev/katarogu/tree/old) branch.
+Once Katarogu reaches beta stages, this branch will be deleted.

 # Tech stack